JFlowersB/LivingBooks/README.md

 It handles the required file generation and structure, making it possible to create a book without having to build everything manually.

+It also provides tools for working with images inside your books.
+You can **import images directly from books, edit them, remove their backgrounds, add captions, and much more**, giving you greater control over how illustrated books are presented in-game.

 The latest version can be found in the repository's [**Releases**](../../releases) section.

 <br>